-It also tracks your heart rate 24/7, so you can keep track of your physical health all day, and since the battery can last up to 5 days you can keep track of your BPM the whole week without much issue.
+Watches with this brand even track your heart rate 24/7, so you can keep track of your physical health all day, and since the battery can last up to 5 days you can keep track of your BPM the whole week without much issue.

-It also has built-in GPS features, so you can augment your tracking with apps such as Strava.
+It also has built-in GPS features, so you can augment your activity tracking with apps such as Strava.